Municipal garbage collection is limited to the low density residential sector (6 units or less).

 Municipal garbage collection for the high density residential sector (7 units or more) is by agreement only.
 For further details, contact the Solid Waste office at 3-1-1.

 Municipal garbage collection for residential units within multi-type properties is by agreement only.
 For further details, contact the Solid Waste office at 3-1-1.

 Municipal garbage collection is not provided to the Industrial, Commercial & Institutional sector that produce large quantities of garbage.
 Please contact a private waste collection company listed in the Yellow Pages under Rubbish Removal.
 A user pay system is available for small quantities (3 bags or less).
 (471 kb pdf) For further details, contact the Solid Waste office at 3-1-1.

 Please call City Services at 3-1-1 for your solid waste collection schedule.
 Collection schedules are not posted on our website.

-The garbage limit is currently 3 approved units.
-Any combination of three approved units is permitted per week.
+The garbage limit is currently 2 approved units.
+Any combination of two approved units is permitted per week.